 Bray is lucky to have two restaurants that hold three Michelin stars.
 We know the first one, but the second was Heston Blumenthal’s The Fat Duck where Oli Williamson is Head Chef.
 He was promoted to the role shortly after winning the Roux Scholarship in 2021 and oversees the legendary restaurant’s innovative cuisine.
 This is one to book ahead!

 Lockdown saw Sat Bains establish Momma Bains, a new food take-away and home delivery service in partnership with his mother, and now with restrictions over he is reopening his two-star Michelin restaurant, where reservations are already in high demand.
 His ever-changing tasting menus have the power to surprise, amuse and enchant his guests and his team of dedicated chefs draw on the area’s fantastic local produce including fruit, vegetables, herbs and honey from the restaurant’s own garden.
 The restaurant was awarded Michelin’s sustainability award in the 2021 guide.
 Book here.

 NORTH OF ENGLAND

 After a career that has seen him work in Copenhagen, London and Berkshire, as well as his Roux Scholarship stage at Restaurant Hof Van Cleve in Belgium, Cumbrian native Tom Barnes is working on his home turf as executive head chef at L’Enclume and Rogan & Co in Cartmel.
 Both restaurants use the exception produce available in the area, as well as vegetables, fruits, herbs and flowers grown on their own farm.
-The two-star Michelin L’Enclume was the number one restaurant in the Good Food Guide 2020.
+The three-star Michelin L’Enclume was the number one restaurant in the Good Food Guide 2020.
 Book here.